EllaBrands/stanDev/GSOC2014Ideas.md

 ### HTML5 Interface using emscripten (mentor: Ben Goodrich)
 The emscripten compiler takes C++ source code and translates it into javascript that can be run on a variety of platforms via many web browsers.
 The development version of emscripten uses a fork of the PNaCL compiler to create the intermediate representation and generates the resulting javascript.
 We would benefit from a GSOC project to write an HTML5 interface that would pass a data file and various options to the executable and pass results to the executable that prints a summary.
 This project would require no C++ but would require intermediate web design skill, including javascript and HTML5.
 See the [emscripten](https://github.com/kripken/emscripten/wiki) website for more details on this process.

+### Custom Stan extensions (mentor: Marcus Brubaker)
+Stan currently has a large number of functions available but users often have their own functions that they'd like to be able to plug in to Stan.
+Currently, short of explicitly modifying and recompiling Stan, users can't do this.
+This project would require developing a mechanism by which a user could write a function (with a suitable interface) in C++ and then make use of that function in their Stan model.
+Additionally, some users might want to implement custom gradients for these functions instead of using Stan's autodiff implementation.
+Ideally the extension mechanism should be able to support this.

 ### Java Interface (mentor: TBD)
 Bob said in an email:
 > Having just said this, it occurs to me that having a Java